acisops/acis_anomaly_pages/source/hi_lo_anomaly.rst

 Impacts
 -------

-* The remaining portion of the science run for that particular CCD/FEP combination will be lost.
+* The remaining portion of the science run for the particular CCD/FEP combinations exhibiting the anomaly will be lost.

 * In most situations, the following science run should be unaffected, as a power-cycle of the affected board via execution of the ``WSPOW00000``